Papa Stour

 The island has several Neolithic burial chamber sites, as well as the remains of Duke Hakon's 13th-century house dating from the Norse occupation of the island.
-The population reached 380 or more in the nineteenth century, when a fishing station was opened at Crabbaberry in West Voe.
+The population reached 380 or more in the 19th century, when a fishing station was opened at Crabbaberry in West Voe.
 Subsequently, there was a steady decline in population.

 Today the main settlement on the island is Biggings, just to the east of which is Housa Voe from where the Snolda ferry arrives from its base at West Burrafirth on the Shetland Mainland.
 Crofting, especially sheep rearing, is the mainstay of island life.

 Numerous shipwrecks have occurred around the coast, and the celebrated poem Da Sang o da Papa Men by Vagaland recalls the drama of the days when Papa Stour was a centre for deep-sea fishing.

 Geography

 Papa Stour is located at the south western end of St Magnus Bay.
 34 km of rugged coastline is indented by numerous small embayments and four larger 'voes'.
 Hamna Voe (Old Norse: 'harbour bay') in the south is the most sheltered anchorage and the surrounding cliffs contain a natural rock arch.
 Housa Voe to the east (Old Norse: 'house bay') is less secluded but is the main harbour for the island and the ferry's embarkation point.

 Brei Holm and Maiden Stack guard the harbour entrance to the south.
 The former is a tidal island and was a leper colony until the 18th century (although it has been suggested that many of the "lepers" there were suffering from a vitamin deficiency rather than leprosy).
 The latter's name relates to a story from the 14th century.
-Lord Thorvald Thoresson is said to have constructed the tiny house at its top, whose ruins are still visible, in order to "preserve" his daughter from men.
+Lord Thorvald Thoresson is said to have constructed the tiny house at its top, whose ruins are still visible, to "preserve" his daughter from men.
 Unfortunately for his plans, when she left she was found to be pregnant; in another version of the story, she and her fisherman sweetheart successfully eloped.
 West Voe, the inner part of which is called 'Robies Noust' is the main voe in the north coast, the smaller Culla Voe lying immediately to the west.